wp-plugins/socmen/readme.txt

 1. Upload the folder `socman` to the directory `/wp-content/plugins/`.
 2. Activate the plugin via the 'Plugins' menu in your WordPress admin panel.
-3. You can adjust the necessary settings in your WordPress admin panel - "SOCMAN".
+3. You can adjust the necessary settings in your WordPress admin panel - "SOCMEN".

 == Frequently Asked Questions ==